LucaDeSiena/MuRAT/README.md

   3. ***Understand the output text files***

 All the output files (.mat, .txt and xlsx), figures and .vtk files (for visualisation in Paraview) are stored in the **TXT** and **VTK** sub-directories in the **Label** folder, created in the working directory.
 In the following, a list of the output files and what they contain is provided.
+Ascii files contain the models in degrees and UTM.
+We strongly suggest imaging the TXT files using the [GeophysicalModelGenerator](https://github.com/JuliaGeodynamics/GeophysicalModelGenerator.jl).

   4. **Understand the output figure files**